worldyne/dsc-1-12-10-holdout-validation-seattle-ds-career-040119/README.md

 #### How to Split ??

 Depending on the number of observations available in our dataset, we can choose the level of split that we want to apply on the data.
 Usually it ranges anywhere between a 60/40 to 90/10 split for train/test data.
-If we have a large number of observations, we can hold ba k a large test set to be very sure about the validation process.
+If we have a large number of observations, we can hold back a large test set to be very sure about the validation process.
 For smaller dataset, we may not have the luxury of taking away 40% for the testing, so we might have to live with only  10% - or even less.

-The split gets applied to both preditors and the target variables so the split contains corresponding rows.
+The split gets applied to both predictors and the target variables so the split contains corresponding rows.
 IF X is a set of predictors and Y is the outcome, a train.test split may give an output as shown below:

 <img src="xy.svg" width=400>

-The green boxes show X and Y for training, wheresas the purple sections of data show the test set which would be "Held Out" till the validation stage.
+The green boxes show X and Y for training, whereas the purple sections of data show the test set which would be "Held Out" till the validation stage.

 ## Splitting Data in Python